 - Clear your browser's cache and cookies.
 Note: While deleting your cookies may resolve the problem, it will remove your saved settings for sites you've visited.

 Sign out of someone else’s device

-Important: If your password is saved to someone else’s device, change your password.
+Important: If your password is saved to someone else’s device, change your password and make sure you’re signed out of their device.
 That way, someone else won’t be able to sign in to your account.

 - Select a device.